 - Exploring and/or implementing new technologies (e.g. social network media, )

-The Mobile Language Team is funded by the Department of Communication and Arts, Indigenous Languages and Arts (Language Stream) program.
+The Mobile Language Team is funded by the Australian government’s Department of Infrastructure, Transport, Regional Development, Communications and the Arts – Indigenous languages and arts program.